-We have financed our operations primarily through revenue from partner licensing and collaboration arrangements, public and private placements of debt and equity securities and financing of equipment acquisitions and certain tenant leasehold improvements.
+We have financed our operations primarily through revenue from partner licensing, collaboration and manufacturing agreements, public and private placements of debt and equity securities and financing of equipment acquisitions and certain tenant leasehold improvements.

-We had cash, cash equivalents and short-term investments in marketable securities of \$325.3 million and indebtedness of \$242.4 million, including \$215.0 million of 3.25% convertible subordinated notes, \$21.3 million in capital lease obligations, and \$6.1 million in other liabilities as of March 31, 2009.
+We had cash, cash equivalents and short-term investments in marketable securities of \$294.3 million and indebtedness of \$241.2 million, including \$215.0 million of 3.25% convertible subordinated notes due September 2012sa, \$21.0 million in capital lease obligations, and \$5.2 million in other liabilities as of June 30, 2009.

 Due to the recent adverse developments in the credit markets, we may experience reduced liquidity with respect to some of our short-term investments.
 These investments are generally held to maturity, which is less than one year.
 However, if the need arose to liquidate such securities before maturity, we may experience losses on liquidation.
-At March 31, 2009, the average portfolio duration was approximately three months and the contractual maturity of any single investment did not exceed twelve months.
+At June 30, 2009, the average portfolio duration was approximately five months and the contractual maturity of any single investment did not exceed twelve months.
 To date we have not experienced any liquidity issues with respect to these securities, but should such issues arise, we may be required to hold some, or all, of these securities until maturity.
 We believe that, even allowing for potential liquidity issues with respect to these securities, our remaining cash, cash equivalents, and short-term investments will be sufficient to meet our anticipated cash needs for at least the next twelve months.
-We have the ability and intent to hold our debt securities to maturity when they will be redeemed at full par value.
-Accordingly, we consider unrealized losses to be temporary and have not recorded a provision for impairment.
+Based on our available cash and our expected operating cash requirements we do not intend to sell these securities and it is not more likely than not that we will be required to sell these securities before we recover the amortized cost basis.
+Accordingly, we believe there are no other-than-temporary impairments on these securities and have not recorded a provision for impairment.